unknown source

 - bounded twin-cover number does not imply bounded neighborhood diversity

-- linear clique-width upper bounds clique-width by a computable function
+- linear clique-width upper bounds clique-width by a linear function

 - clique-width upper bounds boolean width by a linear function